getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 Regardless of which notification setting you pick here, you will receive a notification whenever the status goes from `OK` to `TRIGGERED` or from `TRIGGERED` to `OK`.
 The schedule settings above only impact how many notifications you will receive if the status remains `TRIGGERED` from one execution to the next.

+Finally, pick a **Template**.
+The default template is a message with links to the Alert configuration screen and the Query screen.
+Many users will want to include more specific information about the Alert.
+To do this you can [Customize The Alert Template]({% link _kb/user-guide/alerts/custom-alert-notifications.md %}).

 ![](/assets/images/docs/gitbook/alert_settings_V9.png)

-{% callout %}

-You can read below about changing the notification contents and frequency.
-When you're ready click **Create Alert** and choose an [alert destination]({% link _kb/user-guide/alerts/creating-new-alert-destination.md %}).
+When you're finished, click **Create Alert** and then choose an [Alert Destination]({% link _kb/user-guide/alerts/creating-new-alert-destination.md %}).
 If you skip this step you will not be notified when the alert is triggered.

-{% endcallout %}

 ![](/assets/images/docs/gitbook/alert_destination.png)